What Are The Best Espresso Beans?

 Espresso Beans and Coffee Growing Regions

-The coffee growing regions of the world all offer characteristic flavors.
-While every coffee plantation has its own climate and soil (much like a vineyard), each region tends to offer distinct elements of flavor and aroma:
+The coffee growing regions of the world all offer characteristic flavours.
+While every coffee plantation has its own climate and soil (much like a vineyard), each region tends to offer distinct elements of flavour and aroma:

 South and Central American coffees are popular in MEDIUM ROASTS.